solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/_index.md

 As we will [see later](#templating-language), some of the templating features won't be available when treating the body as plain text.

 ##### ignoreErrorOnParse
-If set to `true`, Envoy will not throw an exception in case the body parsing fails.
+By default, Gloo will attempt to parse the body as JSON, unless you have `DontParse` set as the `parseBodyBehavior`.
+If `ignoreErrorOnParse` is set to `true`, Envoy will not throw an exception in case the body parsing fails.
 Defaults to `false`.

 Implicit in this setting is that the body will be buffered and available.
 If you're looking to skip any body buffering completely, see the section [on passthrough: {}](#passthrough)